EmilyGarredQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, something new to me was how the micro bit had the accelerometer included in it and how it was able to tell what position it was in.
-I also learned how to use these kinds of elements included in the microbit to control something like the speed of the motor??????????????????????????????????????????????? ).
+I also learned how to use these kinds of elements included in the microbit to control something like the speed of the motor.

-This experiment could be the basis of a real world application such as if a person with limited mobility who found it dificult to do simple things like pressing the switches on and off for lights, fans and electronics they could set the different actions readable to the microbit to these kinds of things they struggle with the most then rather than walking around to adust all these things they could somply move the microbit in whichever way they have it programed to??????????????????????????????////.
+This experiment could be the basis of a real world application such as for a person with limited mobility who found it dificult to do simple things like pressing the switches on and off for lights, fans and electronics they could set the different actions readable to the microbit to the tasks they struggle with the most, then rather than moving around to adust all these things they could simply move the microbit in whichever way they have it programed.

 ### Experiment name ###

 Setting The Tone With A Piezo Buzzer

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](EX6.jpg)

-(Insert a caption here)
+(Using the buzzer to make music.)

 #### Reflection ####